d-wasserman/study-line-editor/README.md

 <b>Summary</b>

-This scripting tool will take an input feature line, and remove a target amount of length from the ends of thelines (pulling them back).
-Each line feature will be split into the number of segments specified.
-This version ofthe script will carry over any of the fields of the original feature class using cursors, it will only return pulled back geometries in the new feature class.
+This scripting tool will take an input feature line, and remove a target amount of length from the ends of the lines (pulling them back).
+Each line feature will be copied once.
+This version of the script will carry over any of the fields of the original feature class using cursors, it will only return pulled back geometries in the new feature class.

 <b>Usage</b>

 The goal of this script was to split target line features into (such as routes or paths) for all the line features in a feature layer, into segments that are pulled back a target amount.
 The intended uses for this are:

-Aid in the creation of study segments to summarize data on for networks.
+* Aid in the creation of study segments to summarize data on for networks.

-Allow proximity analysis for point features that do not include intersections.
+* Allow proximity analysis for point features that do not include intersections/target nodes.

-Provide a tool for batch editing and segmentation of polylines.
+* Provide a tool for batch editing and segmentation of polylines.

 Works in ArcGIS Pro (2to3 compatible)

 <b>Parameters</b>